rexxwei/verticalSearch/README.md

 Rrerequisites
 ----
-To use this interface, there are some setps need to be done beforehand.
+To use this interface, there are some setps need to be done beforehand.<br>
+This repository doesn't include code for these purpose.

   - Data Collection (eg. collecting 40,000 webpages)
   - Database (Elasticsearch is better for this project)